 Mansfield Park has two major plot points that turn on the morality/scandalousness of certain actions.
-The second is that of a woman who leaves her husband for another man and eventually is divorced (which is still not that all cool in modern Western society, although no longer shocking), but the first is that a group of friends are acting out a "racy" play amongst themselves — a total WTF? to modern readers.
+The first is that of a woman who leaves her husband for another man and eventually is divorced (which is still not that all cool in modern Western society, although no longer shocking), but the second is that a group of friends are acting out a "racy" play amongst themselves — a total WTF? to modern readers.
 Although, the latter scandal was also a WTF? for some of the characters, and the man who was especially upset by the play is frequently portrayed as domineering and unreasonable.

 Modern readers tend to judge Anne Elliot of Persuasion harshly for breaking off her engagement with Captain Wentworth, but in Austen's day, it would have seemed like the most prudent thing to do.
 Like most women at the time, Anne would have to rely entirely on her husband for financial stability, and Wentworth was in a dangerous line of work in which promotion was by no means guaranteed.
 For all anyone knew, he could have died at sea a year later, leaving her penniless and helpless.

 A couple of Austen's books have characters marrying or wanting to marry their first cousins, which was totally acceptable at the time.

 And it's still common (and legal) in the modern day, too, but is often frowned upon when it's first cousins.